Fungi

 Over 70 species of fungi have been observed at Westgate Park.
 Astoundingly varied in form and colour, their spore bodies (the mushrooms) include gilled, cups, brackets, jellies, slime moulds, sacs, puffballs and stinkhorns.

 Autumn/winter is the best time to see fungi especially after rain.
-From time to time we conduct public fungi forays and report our observations to Fungimap and the Atlas of Living Australia.
+From time to time we conduct public fungi forays and report our observations to iNaturalist.

 Quick facts